-Angie Parker is a weaver, designer and colourist, based at BV Studios in Bedminster.
-She trained in rug weaving in the 1990’s and started her textile practice 6 years ago.
-Her latest collection of handwoven designs and small batch produced textiles has been launched ahead of schedule in September 2020.
+Angie Parker is a weaver, designer, and colourist, based at BV Studios in Bristol.
+She trained in rug weaving in the 1990s and started her textile practice 8 years ago.
 Subscribers to her newsletter are the first to see new designs and also get access to special offers and exhibition news.
 Sign up here to keep in the loop.